 New York Philharmonic's Very Young Composers Program

 Tuition covers a small part of the total cost per Fellow to run Luna Lab, and remaining costs are covered by our generous funders.
-Luna Composition Lab is made possible, in part, by the Augustine Foundation, Janet Bragg, Cheswatyr Foundation, The Hearst Foundations, Dinah Jacobs, The William D. and Dr. Sally C. Johnson Family Foundation, The Patrina Foundation, James R. Rosenfield, the Susan and Conrad De Jong Fund of the Santa Fe Community Foundation, the Virginia B. Toulmin Foundation, Bradley A. Vernatter, and The Wise Family Charitable Foundation.
+Luna Composition Lab is made possible, in part, by the Augustine Foundation, Janet Bragg, Cheswatyr Foundation, The Hearst Foundations, Dinah Jacobs Castle, The William D. and Dr. Sally C. Johnson Family Foundation, The Patrina Foundation, James R. Rosenfield, the Susan and Conrad De Jong Fund of the Santa Fe Community Foundation, the Virginia B. Toulmin Foundation, Bradley A. Vernatter, and The Wise Family Charitable Foundation.

 2016-17 Fellows met with generous funders after the final performance